 Research van removal companies to see which deals are available for when you move in.
 Of course, you can hire a van and do it yourself.
 However, your insurance may not cover any damage that might occur.

-Completion is the final step on your journey to buying a new home.
+Completion is the final step in your process of buying a house.
 It typically takes place around two weeks after contracts have been exchanged and involves the transfer of funds to the relevant parties.